Secret-key-based physical layer security for feedback-aided unsourced random access: Conclusion

 \section{Conclusion}

-This work introduced a secure communication framework for unsourced random access by integrating physical layer security techniques into a feedback aided URA system without altering its structure or operational characteristics.
-The proposed design allows each user to extract a private observation from the feedback signal broadcast by the base station, and to use this observation to generate a secret key, produce artificial noise, encrypt its data, and share only a syndrome of the key for reconciliation.
-A complete transmitter and receiver architecture was developed to support these operations, and a leakage analysis was derived to bound the information available to a passive eavesdropper.
+This work has presented a secure communication framework for unsourced random access by incorporating physical layer security into a feedback-aided URA system without modifying its structure or operational characteristics.
+In the proposed design, each user extracts a private observation from the feedback signal broadcast by the base station, generates a secret key, and uses it to encrypt its data.
+A complete transmitter and receiver architecture was developed to support these operations.
+Furthermore, a comprehensive theoretical analysis was conducted to evaluate the performance of both the legitimate base station and a passive eavesdropper, as well as to quantify the additional overhead introduced by the security measures. \begin{appendices}